Sonderweg

 The modern school of thought by that name arose early during World War II as a consequence of the rise of Nazi Germany.
-In consequence of the scale of the devastation wrought on Europe by Nazi Germany, the Sonderweg theory of German history has progressively gained a following inside and outside Germany, especially since the late 1960s.
+In consequence of the scale of the devastation wrought on Europe by Nazism, the Sonderweg theory of German history has progressively gained a following inside and outside Germany, especially since the late 1960s.
 In particular, its proponents argue that the way Germany developed over the centuries virtually ensured the evolution of a social and political order along the lines of Nazi Germany.
 In their view, German mentalities, the structure of society, and institutional developments followed a different course in comparison with the other nations of the West.
 The German historian Heinrich August Winkler wrote about the question of there being a Sonderweg:

 For a long time, educated Germans answered it in the positive, initially by laying claim to a special German mission, then, after the collapse of 1945, by criticizing Germany's deviation from the West.
 Today, the negative view is predominant.
 Germany did not, according to the now prevailing opinion, differ from the great European nations to an extent that would justify speaking of a 'unique German path'.
 And, in any case, no country on earth ever took what can be described as the 'normal path'.

 19th century

 The term Sonderweg was first used by German conservatives in the imperial period, starting in the late 19th century as a source of pride at the "Golden Mean" of governance that in their view had been attained by the German state, whose distinctiveness as an authoritarian state lay in taking the initiative in instituting social reforms and in imposing them without waiting to be pressured by demands "from below".
 That type of authoritarianism was seen to be avoiding both the autocracy of Imperial Russia and what they regarded as the weak, decadent and ineffective democratic governments of Britain and France.
-The idea of Germany as a great Central European power, neither of the West nor of the East was to be a recurring feature of right-wing German thought right up to 1945.
+The idea of Germany as a great Central European power, neither of the West nor of the East, was to be a recurring feature of right-wing German thought right up to 1945.

 The historian Hans-Ulrich Wehler of the Bielefeld School places the origins of Germany's path to disaster in the 1860s and the 1870s, when economic modernization took place, but political modernization did not happen, and the old Prussian rural elite remained in firm control of the army, diplomacy and the civil service.
 Traditional, aristocratic and premodern society battled an emerging capitalist, bourgeois and modernizing society.
 Recognizing the importance of modernizing forces in industry and the economy and in the cultural realm, Wehler argues that reactionary traditionalism dominated the political hierarchy of power in Germany, as well as social mentalities and in class relations (Klassenhabitus).